 Associate Chief Nursing Officer

 Donna joined the CHoR team in December 2020, bringing a wealth of experience in pediatric clinical care, leadership, safety and quality.
 Before joining our team, she served in leadership and clinical roles at other leading children’s hospitals and academic health systems.
-Donna directs all nursing activities for CHoR (excluding VTCC and the Brook Road Campus).
+Donna directs all nursing activities for CHoR (excluding the Brook Road Campus).

 She is passionate about creating healthy work environments, promoting quality and safety, and serving care team members so that they can provide the best care for patients.
 Her leadership will be integral to our growth and service excellence – and to the opening of our new children’s tower in the spring of 2023.
 Donna earned her Bachelor’s of Science in Nursing from The Catholic University of America with dual a master’s degree from University of Maryland.
 She is currently pursuing a PhD in health services leadership from Walden University.